Mitali Mukherjee (singer)

-Mitali Singh (née Mukherjee) is an Indian-Bangladeshi classical and playback singer, she hails from Mymensingh, Bangladesh.
+Mitali Mukherjee is a Bangladeshi classical and playback singer, she hails from Mymensingh, Bangladesh.
 She received the National Film Award of Bangladesh in 1982 for the song Ei Dunia Ekhon To Ar for the film Dui Poishar Alta.

 Early life and education

 Mukherjee was born in 1962 in Mymensingh to her parents Amulya Kumar Mukherjee and Kalyani Mukherjee.

 She began her formal training in classical music under Pt.
 Mithun Dey.
 She studied music at Maharaja Sayajirao University of Baroda.

 Career

 Mukherjee's first album "Saahil" was released by HMV.
 She collaborated with lyricist Gulzar for her album "Chand Parosa Hai".
 She has sung in several languages, including Punjabi, Gujarati and Tamil.